open-horizon/open-horizon.github.io/docs/secrets/developing_with_secrets.md

 ## Secret binding
 {: #secret_binding}

-Secrets are bound to services in deployment patterns or policies.
+Secrets are bound to services in deployment policies.
 The `secretBinding` field associates service secret names with actual secrets in the secrets manager.

 Example pattern with secret binding:
 ```json